JuhQ/Web-Programming-and-Data-Management/Week12/hooks.md

 ## Lab assignment 1

-1. Continue last exercise.
+1. Continue last react exercise.
 Create a new branch 'hooks' with git.
 2. Delete the hard coded `mediaArray` from `Home`component.
    - The data for the media items will be fetched from a static JSON file using the [fetchData](https://gist.github.com/ilkkamtk/cb8230539e10f103c36613c338851a5c) function and the `useEffect`